 Reflections on the Humanization of the Online Learning Environment

-For the past two weeks I have engaged in a new type of learning experience.
+For the past week I have engaged in a new type of learning experience.
 This experience has been an opportunity for me to stretch myself professionally and personally.
 Currently, I am enrolled in an online course titled, Humanizing Online Learning.
 The overall premise of the course is to help educators develop policies and practices to create interactive, and student-centered online course content.
-The instructor, Dr. Michelle Pacansky-Brock’s goal is to provide a safe learning environment to engage and interact with technology in a manner that is both personal and intellectual.
-As I consider the progress I have made in the last two weeks her construction of the class as well as her patient, empathetic countenance come to mind.
+The course has been designed with the goal to provide a safe learning environment to engage and interact with technology in a manner that is both personal and intellectual.
+As I consider the progress I have made recently, the construction of the class as well as the patience of our instructor, empathetic countenance come to mind.

-In closing I would again, like to thank Michelle for creating a platform for self-reflection and growth.
-Although I have taught online courses in the past, Michelle has given me many resources to consider and implement as I continue to build my teaching pedagogy in higher education.
+In closing I would again, like to thank Michelle for creating the course and Jill for providing a platform for self-reflection and growth.
+Although I have taught online courses in the past, Michelle and Jill have given me many resources to consider and implement as I continue to build my teaching pedagogy in higher education.